 Make a schedule of party day activities

 Plan to fill two to three hours with a mix of energetic games and calmer activities, such as crafts or storytelling.
+For babies and toddlers, you can’t go wrong with a ball pit that matches the age of your child and his/her guests.
 Factor in time for snacks and general playtime.
 If the presents will be opened, save it for the end.
 If you run out of time, you can always skip it.
 Keep in mind that an outdoor party may become an indoor party in case of rain, so be prepared with alternate, rainy-day activities.

 Get your decorations on deck